All My Children: 1980s

 The early 1980s is considered a "golden period" for the show and the "Golden Age" for supercouples.
 Younger characters, such as Greg Nelson and Jenny Gardner (Laurence Lau and Kim Delaney), Liza Colby (Marcy Walker), Liza's best friend Amanda (Amanda Bearse), Jesse Hubbard and Angie Baxter (Darnell Williams and Debbi Morgan), and a now-grown-up Tad Martin (Michael E. Knight), who was now legally Ruth and Joe's son, enter the scene.

 The storyline involving Liza plotting to win Greg back after he leaves her for Jenny became a fan favorite, as was the Greg and Jenny and Jesse and Angie pairings.
 Jesse and Jenny's summer in New York City became regarded as one of the greatest storylines in the history of the series.
 Meanwhile, the legend of "Tad the Cad" is born when Tad takes Liza's virginity, then simultaneously begins having sex with her mother, socialite Marian Colby (Jennifer Bassey), who eventually is sent to prison.

 For older appeal, Jenny and Tad's natural mother Opal (Dorothy Lyman) was also added to the canvas, where she opens the Glamorama salon and spa.
 Opal greatly showcased All My Children's attempt at humor and satire.
 Also introduced in the 1980s were powerful businessman Adam Chandler and his identical twin brother Stuart (both played by David Canary), the first arrival of members of the Chandler family.
 Adam became cited as one of the "most powerful male figures in television", which was contrasted by Stuart's kind, generous, and honest personality.

-Erica began to take on a larger-than-life role by the 1980s.
-This is evident with her writing an autobiography, "Raising Kane", and turning it into a motion picture.
-When her presumed half-sister Silver (Deborah Goodrich) accuses her of murdering Kent Bogard (Michael Woods, Lee Godart), her former lover and boss, she goes on the run, fleeing to the Hollywood Hills.
-She does all this while posing as a sister.
+Erica began to take on a larger-than-life role by the 1980s, writing an autobiography, Raising Kane, and turning it into a motion picture.
+When her presumed half-sister Silver (Deborah Goodrich) accuses Erica of murdering Kent Bogard (Michael Woods, Lee Godart), her former lover and boss, Erica goes on the run.
+She does all this while posing as a sister named 'Christine'.

 The show made its first attempt at tackling the taboo topic of homosexuality in 1983.
 Tricia Pursley portrayed the divorced Devon McFadden, who believes she is falling in love with her lesbian psychiatrist, Lynn Carson (portrayed by Donna Pescow).
-Lynn acknowledges that she is a lesbian, and Devon admits her crush.
-Lynn however rebuffs her.
+Lynn acknowledges that she is a lesbian, and Devon admits her crush, but Lynn rebuffs her.
 Before this storyline, no other American soap opera had done a story about homosexuality.